The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 As long as the IRS has the right to collect, it can enforce collection actions such as garnishing your wages or seizing your assets.
 To seize your assets, the agency just needs to give you a 30-day notice and advise you of your right to appeal.
 If you ignore this notice and decide not to appeal, the IRS can move forward with the levy, and once that happens, it can be tough to undo the process and protect your assets.
 But if the CSED has come and gone, then the IRS can no longer take these collection actions against you.

-Because of this, you may be able to leverage the statute of limitations to your advantage.
+Because of this, you can leverage the statute of limitations to your advantage.
 If the IRS knows it has limited time to collect the debt, the agency may become more likely to accept a settlement on your taxes where you don’t have to pay your entire tax debt.
 For the IRS and other state taxing authorities, collecting a portion of your debt is always better than nothing, giving you some negotiating power when you’re facing a large tax balance.

 What Should I Do If I Think the Statute of Limitations Has Expired?